jan-rybizki/Galaxia_wrap/README.md

 # Galaxia_wrap

-A few python scripts and a tutorial notebook to create and manipulate Galaxia mock catalogues
+A few python scripts and a tutorial notebook to create and manipulate Galaxia mock catalogues.
+These scripts will only run in python 2 because of the ebfpy requirement.

 **What is Galaxia**